neo4j-partners/neo4j-google-cloud-dataflow/02-cloud_storage_to_neo4j/README.md

 ## Overview
 In this section, we will set up a Dataflow job to extract and transform data from CSV files stored as objects in Google Cloud Storage and load them into a Neo4j graph database instance.

-Documentation for this job specification template can be found [here](https://neo4j.com/docs/dataflow-google-cloud/current/).
+Documentation for this section can be found [here](https://neo4j.com/docs/dataflow-google-cloud/current/)

 ## Preparation
 For this part of the lab you will need a Google Cloud Platform account with permission and access to deploy the following services: